 Other Habits for Improved Mental Health

 A roadmap is only helpful if your steps and decisions align with it.
-Mental health books are a great way to improve your mindset and boost positivity, but they alone can’t guide you through adversity.
+The best mental health books are a great way to improve your mindset and boost positivity, but they alone can’t guide you through adversity.
 Caring for your mental health requires daily habits that support the mind and body in every way.

 Other habits for nurturing strength and clarity: